RaubCamaioni/svgpath/README.md

 ## Pure python: SVG path to 2D point parser

+Pure functional implimentation.
+Should be easy to follow the implementation and extend.

+functionality:
 -parse svg paths to python objects
 -plot svg paths to list of 2D points
 -convert relative svg paths to absolute svg paths